 Where were you born?
 I was born in Philadelphia.

 What piece of music could you play over and over again?
-All of Beethoven’s string quartets.
+For solo cello, Bach’s Suites.
+For Orchestra, Strauss’s Ein Heldenleben (difficult and fun).

 When did you join the Orchestra?
-September 2007.
+I joined in 1995.

 Photo: Jessica Griffin